 Command Operation

-dhcp snooping information append Enables the function to add option82 on a port.
+dhcp snooping information Enables the function to add option82 on a port.

+append

-dhcp snooping information Stands for the first parameter carried by option82 vendorappend first-subop9-param specific (suboption9).
+dhcp snooping information Stands for the first parameter carried by option82

+append first-subop9-param vendor-specific (suboption9).

 { hex xx-xx-xx-xx-xx

 vlanip hostname }

 dhcp snooping information Stands for the second parameter carried by option82

-append second-subop9- vendor-specific (suboption9).
+append vendor-specific (suboption9).

+second-subop9-param

-param { hex xx-xx-xx-xx-xx-
+{ hex xx-xx-xx-xx-xx

-xx vlanip hostname }
+vlanip hostname }

-44.1.12 Setting the TFTP Server for Backing Up Interface Binding there is no binding relationship on this interface.
+44.1.12 Setting the TFTP Server for Backing Up Interface Binding

+After the switch configuration is rebooted, the previously-configured interface binding will be lost.
+In this case, there is no binding relationship on this interface.
 After source IPaddress monitoring is enabled, the switch rejected forwarding all IP packets.
 After the TFTP server is configured for interface binding backup, the binding relationship will be backed up to the server through the TFTP protocol.
 After the switch is restarted, the switch automatically downloads the binding list from the TFTP server, securing the normal running of the network.